The Importance of Finding Common Ground Through Compromise

 5. Changing Circumstances: The challenges and issues facing the United States evolve over time.
 What may have been a workable compromise in one era may not be suitable for another.
 The flexibility of the U.S. system allows for adjustments and accommodations to changing circumstances, ensuring that the government can effectively address new challenges.

 6. Preserving Unity: One of the primary motivations for the formation of the United States was to create a more perfect union.
-Compromise is a means of preserving national unity by finding common ground and maintaining stability.
+Compromise is a means of safeguarding national unity by finding common ground and maintaining stability.
 This is particularly important in a country as geographically and culturally diverse as the United States.

 Business is Becoming More and More About Finding Common Ground